-- 1) A minimum course grade of grade of C in ENGL 0099 - 2) Successful completion of a writing sample - 3) A passing score of 60 on the exit COMPASS English test
+- 1) A minimum course grade of 70 in ENGL 0099 - 2) Successful completion of a writing sample - 3) A passing score of 60 on the exit COMPASS English test

-All students must score a 2 from two raters on the writing sample to successfully exit ENGL 0099.
-Students will write essays upon receiving a minimum course grade of 70.
-Two (or three) composition instructors will rate students' essays holistically and in the event of a discrepancy in their evaluations, a third instructor will rate the essays.
+All students must score a 2 from two raters on the writing sample to qualify to take the exit COMPASS.
+Students will write one essay upon receiving a minimum course grade of 70.
+Two or three composition instructors will rate the essays holistically.
+Those who earn a failing score on the essay may schedule a retest with the instructor to write a second essay.
 For each essay, raters record a mark of 1 (failing) or 2 (passing).
 Two out of three raters must assign a score of 2 for the essay to pass.
-The student will have two chances to write a passing essay.